 To attract top talent to your job offer, highlight the advantages of working with your company throughout the different stages of the hiring process.
 Whether you are writing a job description or conducting a job interview, bring out the excitement and possibilities that your job offer comes with.
 Instead of focusing on what you are looking for in the job description, highlight what you are ready to offer to the right candidate.

 You already know that experienced and highly talented Engineering candidates are quite sought after and often have more than one job offer to choose from.
 One of the most effective ways to get one on your team is to make a great interview impression.
 When interviewing top Engineering talent, ask them their professional goals and highlight how you can help them achieve those.
 This shows that you value them and candidates want to work with organizations where they feel respected.

 Once you have assessed a candidate and are convinced that they make a great team member, send them an offer right away.
 When sourcing Engineering talent one of your biggest success factors or vulnerabilities will be the speed at which you operate compared to other organizations that the candidate has interviewed for.
 In cases where you are convinced about a candidate, make sure to send the appropriate thank you note, reiterating the value they bring and highlighting again the advantages of working with you.
 This simple gesture goes a long way in building goodwill.

 Employee Referral Programs

-Engineering professionals have camaraderie they connect with, outside of work, like former classmates, association co-members, former colleagues, network connections etc. They can introduce you to qualified candidates.
+Engineering professionals have camaraderie they connect with, outside of work, like former classmates, association co-members, former colleagues, network connections, etc. They can introduce you to qualified candidates.
 Having an incentive to provide such a referral encourages employees to refer talented professionals from their circle.
-Referral bonus, gift cards etc. are often used in many leading organizations.
+Referral bonuses, gift cards, etc. are often used in many leading organizations.

 Work with a Recruitment Specialist